SciKnowEngine/SciKnowEngine.github.io/_posts/2017-05-19-DontBeATroll.md

     * It is important to note that metaphor and analogy are crucial tools that help translate complex scientific ideas into commonsense language.
 Finding the right framework for this messaging is an important aspect of this communication.
-4. Finally, we must recognize that this is an *adversarial situation* where our opponents will use literally every rhetorical trick to counter a scientifically-defined viewpoint.
+4. We must recognize that this is an *adversarial situation* where our opponents will use literally every rhetorical trick to counter a scientifically-defined viewpoint.
 We must counter the trolls directly by understanding, unpacking and attacking their arguments.
 We should do so explicitly, ruthlessly and with as much transparency and authority as possible.